DanaGriff/CalenarColorCoder/README.md

     **Color Options**: BLUE,GREEN,PURPLE,RED,YELLOW,ORANGE,TURQUOISE,GREY,BOLD_BLUE,BOLD_GREEN,BOLD_RED
 6. the script runs periodically every x seconds. the seconds are defined in the setting ```sleep_time```.

+##Important info
+at the first run of the script you will be prompted to a web browser to give permissions to your calendar. none of your information will be saved anywhere.

 ## License
 © Dana Griff